 - Rinsing and applying a protein treatment: Once your stylist decides your strands have lightened to the right shade, you'll head over to the bowl to be rinsed out.
 It isn't uncommon for your stylist's assistant to do this part, and rest assured that they're specifically trained to execute these steps to perfection.
 Because bleach can be harsh on your hair, you'll likely receive a protein treatment like Olaplex to restore the bonds in your hair.

 - Trimming and Blow-drying: Once you've received a tone or gloss, you're ready to be trimmed and blow-dried.
 If you're having a significant haircut the same day you're getting balayage, your stylist will likely trim your hair while it's dry before lightener is applied so your colorist doesn't have to waste time lightening hair that's just going to be cut away.
-But if you're just getting a trim, it will take place after your hair is lightened to help seal the color into the hair at your ends.
+But if you're just getting a trim, it will take place after your hair is lightened to cleaner look at your ends.
 After your trim, watch your new balayage color come to life while you receive your balayage.

 The Difference Between Balayage and Ombré Hair